 - May impair reaction skills and affect a person's ability to drive or operate machinery.
-Avoid alcohol (can enhance the sedative effect).
+Alcohol should be avoided because it can enhance the sedative effect.

-- Withdrawal symptoms (including convulsions, tremor, cramps, vomiting, sweating, or insomnia) may occur with abrupt discontinuation after extended therapy; taper off slowly under a doctor's supervision.
+- Withdrawal symptoms (including convulsions, tremor, cramps, vomiting, sweating, or insomnia) may occur with abrupt discontinuation of extended therapy; taper off slowly under a doctor's supervision.